 Ashland is a medium-sized city located in the state of Kentucky.
-With a population of 21,108 people and ten constituent neighborhoods, Ashland is the 18th largest community in Kentucky.
+With a population of 21,625 people and 12 constituent neighborhoods, Ashland is the 17th largest community in Kentucky.

-Ashland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Ashland is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Ashland is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Ashland who work in office and administrative support (13.64%), healthcare (11.88%), and sales jobs (9.86%).
+There are especially a lot of people living in Ashland who work in office and administrative support (12.74%), sales jobs (11.94%), and healthcare (10.34%).

-The per capita income in Ashland in 2010 was $24,176, which is upper middle income relative to Kentucky, and middle income relative to the rest of the US.
-This equates to an annual income of $96,704 for a family of four.
+The per capita income in Ashland in 2018 was $24,652, which is upper middle income relative to Kentucky, and lower middle income relative to the rest of the US.
+This equates to an annual income of $98,608 for a family of four.
 However, Ashland contains both very wealthy and poor people as well.

 The people who call Ashland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ashland residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Ashland include German, English, Scots-Irish, and Scottish.
+Important ancestries of people in Ashland include English, German, Irish, Scots-Irish, and Italian.

 The most common language spoken in Ashland is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Spanish and German/Yiddish.